retrontology/goonTools/piano_midi/README.md

 ## piano_midi
 ### Description
 This is a simple script that listens to a specified MIDI port and translates notes to keybind for the instruments in Goonstation SS13.
 This is not something that can be used as a standalone.
-You'll either need a MIDI device connected to your computer in order to play live music or a virtual MIDI loopback device in conjuction with a MIDI player.
-For the latter, I personally use [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html) for the MIDI loopback device and [Midi Player](https://falcosoft.hu/softwares.html#midiplayer) for the player.
+You'll either need a MIDI device connected to your computer in order to play live music or a software based MIDI player.
+For the latter, I personally use [Midi Player](https://falcosoft.hu/softwares.html#midiplayer).
 Note: the piano window needs to be in focus/the last window you clicked on in order for the keybinds to work.

 ### Installation